hincaltopcuoglu/hincaltopcuoglu.github.io/index.md

   <div class="highlight-box">
     <strong>My approach:</strong> Instead of waiting for data to accumulate, I use behavioral signals,
-    semantic site analysis, and statistical priors to build predictive systems that work from day one — even with 83 visitors and 0 conversions.
+    semantic site analysis, and statistical priors to build predictive systems that work from day one — even with X visitors and 0 conversions.
   </div>

   <p>